k2view-academy/K2View-Academy/articles/05_DB_interfaces/10_database_types.md

 A new database type can be created from a template to customize a built-in database type or when a new database type is very similar to an existing type.
 When creating a database type from a template based on an existing database type (e.g. Oracle), make sure to save it according to your needs: either with the same name (Oracle) in order to override default configurations, or with a different name, which will be handled as a new database type, alongside the original.

-You can also create a new database type from start that is not based on a template.
+You can also create a new database type, from start, which is not based on a template.

 ### Create a Database Type from a Template